bcarreno/mvmfc/indoor.md

 ### When

-Every Saturday from 8:00 AM to 10:00 AM from October to May of 2016
+Every Saturday from 8:00 AM to 10:00 AM from October to June.

+The last indoor session for the winter season of 2016 is June 4.

 ### Where